Project dashboard

 The project hired 70 people for the construction phase and relies on 5 permanent technicians to ensure operation and maintenance.

-Namibia targets 70% of renewable energy in the country’s energy mix from by the year 2030.
+Namibia targets 70% of renewable energy in the country’s energy mix by the year 2030.

 The project helps the country to reach its target by producing their own green electricity.